amesoudi/academic-website/content/home/media.md

   <img src="/img/theforum.jpg" alt="The Forum" style="width:150px;height:150px;margin-right:15px;">
 </a>

-[<h5>The Forum Debate: Darwinism and the Social Sciences.</h5>](https://blogs.lse.ac.uk/theforum/darwinismsocialsciences/) Panellist.
+[The Forum Debate: Darwinism and the Social Sciences](https://blogs.lse.ac.uk/theforum/darwinismsocialsciences/) Panellist.
 Organised by the Forum for European Philosophy, London School of Economics
 </p>